 As company formation agents, we offer a number of different packages designed to get your dropshipping business up and running as quickly as possible – in the majority of cases you’ll be ready to start trading in as little as 3 working hours.
 All you need to do is:

-- Input your Registered Office address – residential addresses are allowed, however, we recommend using our Privacy package (upwards) as this allows you to protect your address from the public register by using our address
+4. Input your Registered Office address – we recommend using our Privacy Package (upwards) as this allows you to protect your residential address from the public register by using our address

 Dropshipping really is a quick and simple way to get yourself into business and one that can be easily managed as a side-hustle / hobby.
 We hope this post answers all your dropshipping questions.